-If the proceeds to fund the trust were obtained from a new bond issue, a refunding is deemed to have occurred (that is, a replacement of the old debt with new debt) so that the financial statements will only reflect a single outstanding bond issue.
-In that case, the entity will need to evaluate whether a gain or loss should be recognized on the refunding, based on the considerations discussed at NP 11.4.1.
+If the proceeds to fund the trust were obtained from a new bond issue, a refunding is deemed to have occurred (that is, a replacement of the old debt with new debt).
+If the issuance has met the requirements for legal defeasance and thus satisfied the condition for extinguishment accounting, the financial statements will only reflect a single outstanding bond issue.
+In that case, the entity will need to evaluate whether a gain or loss should be recognized on the refunding, based on the considerations discussed at NP 11.4.